scheinem/MSCMoreOptionTableViewCell/README.md

 MSCMoreOptionTableViewCell
 ==========================

-Drop-in solution to achieve the "More" button in an UITableView's "swipe to delete"-menu (as seen in the Mail.app) by extending Apple's own "swipe to delete"-implemtation and not rewriting it, so UITableView's standard behaviour isn't changed.
+Drop-in solution to achieve the "More" button in an UITableView's "swipe to delete"-menu (as seen in the Mail.app) by extending Apple's own "swipe to delete"-implementation and not rewriting it, so UITableView's standard behaviour isn't changed.

 ![Screenshot](https://raw.github.com/scheinem/MSCMoreOptionTableViewCell/master/MSCMoreOptionTableViewCell.png)